msomeone/PeasyMotion/README.md

 When 'Color source' options is not equal to **PeasyMotionJumpLabel****Motion**, one can sync label color style to other classification items from **Tools**->**Options**->**Fonts And Colors**->**Text Editor**.
 When 'Color source' is equal to PeasyMotionJumpLabel****Motion one can configure classification style manually trough **Tools**->**Options**->**PeasyMotion** or **Tools**->**Options**->**Fonts And Colors**->**Text Editor**->**'PeasyMotion **** Motion Jump label color'**.

+## Assign allowed jump label characters
+One can assign allowed jump label characters through **Tools**->**Options**->**PeasyMotion options**->**Allowed jump label characters**
+If one observes any kind of unexpected behaviour when pressing certain key/labels during motion, there is an option to replace/remove unwanted characters from list.
+Beware that order of characters in this options affects ergonomics of jump-motions.
+Lowercase letters, digits and punctuation symbols are all valid jump label characters.

 ## Compatibility with other plugins
 VsVim and ViEmu
 just bind PeasyMotion command in your .vimrc (or .vsvimrc) file: